-culture in denmark
+Culture in denmark

 This section is intended to give you a brief introduction to Danish culture - looking at everything from our cycling culture to the fine arts and cuisine.
-You can learn more about Danish architecture, cycling, the music and theatre scene, design and fashion and gastronomy.
+You can learn more about Danish architecture, cycling, the music and theater scene, design and fashion and gastronomy.

 Architecture